SlimeDip/F3-discord-bot/README.md

   - A gacha-inspired feature where characters have unique rarity and drop rates.

 - **Reddit Scraper**:
-  - Automaticaly fetch a random post from a subreddit
+  - Automaticaly fetch a random post from a subreddit.

+- **Ask me**:
+  - Fetches a reddit askme post for you and your friends to answer.

 ---